galaxyproject/training-material/topics/data-science/tutorials/snakemake/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
-> > 1. `GCA_000017985.1_ASM1798v1_genomic.fna.bwt`, the index file (but beware it does not get passed in as-is, the indexing tool expects just the `GCA_000017985.1_ASM1798v1_genomic.fna` portion.)
+> > 1. `GCA_000017985.1_ASM1798v1_genomic.fna.gz.bwt`, the index file (but beware it does not get passed in as-is, the indexing tool expects just the `GCA_000017985.1_ASM1798v1_genomic.fna` portion.)
 > >
 > >    Also we have our two sequence files `SRR2584866_1.trim.fq SRR2584866_2.trim.fq`
 > >
 > > 2.
 Our output is `SRR2584866.bam`
 > >
 > > 3.
-There are a couple of options we have here, we can supply both the `.fna` and the `.fna.bwt` file as inputs (not strictly true, we don't need the fasta file) and then just use the `fna` file in the command line, or we can pass in just the `.fna.bwt` file and try and calculate the `.fna` version that is expected as the index name.
+There are a couple of options we have here, we can supply both the `.fna` and the `.fna.gz.bwt` file as inputs (not strictly true, we don't need the fasta file) and then just use the `fna` file in the command line, or we can pass in just the `.fna.gz.bwt` file and try and calculate the `.fna` version that is expected as the index name.
 We will show the second option as it is more complicated.
 > > <pre class="highlight"><code>rule align:
 > > 	<span class="kt">input:
 > > 		r1="{sample}_1.trim.fq",
 > > 		r2="{sample}_1.trim.fq",
-> > 		index="{genome}.fna.bwt"</span>
+> > 		index="{genome}.fna.gz.bwt"</span>
 > > 	<span class="nb">output:
 > > 		"{genome}/{sample}.bam"</span>
 > > 	<span class="s2">shell:
-> > 		"bwa mem {wildcard.genome}.fna {input.r1} {input.r2} | "
+> > 		"bwa mem {wildcards.genome}.fna {input.r1} {input.r2} | "
 > > 		"samtools sort -O bam -o {output}"</span>
 > > </code></pre>
 > >
 > > Here we used a number of features to accomplish what we need, and we'll now go through them.
 First is [Wildcards](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#wildcards) which can be used to take a portion of the output name or a portion of the input name and to re-use that in the command line.
-Here we declared that the first part of the index name up to `.fna.bwt` was going to be the `genome` wildcard.
+Here we declared that the first part of the index name up to `.fna.gz.bwt` was going to be the `genome` wildcard.
 > >
 > > Importantly, we also used this in our output.
 What would have happened if we didn't?
 It would be unresolvable!
 We would run `snakemake ... output.bam` and it would say "I don't know what value genome should be set to", so we need to have that value somewhere in our output filename in order to be able to figure that out.
 > >